Reviewed by Whitney White, MS CMHC, NCC., LPC

 There was a time when no one outside the mental health profession talked much about borderline personality disorder.
-But in recent years, mental health has become a hot topic.
-Lately, the media have been covering a wide range of mental disorders, including borderline personality disorder.
-And with more information out there in books, blogs, movies, and news stories, you may even have asked yourself, "Do I have a borderline personality disorder?"
-If so, a simple test might benefit you for several reasons.
+In recent years, mental health has become a hot topic.
+The media have been covering a wide range of mental health issues, including borderline personality disorder.
+With more information out there in books, blogs, movies, and news stories, you may even have asked yourself, "Do I have a borderline personality disorder?"

 "Do I Have BPD?"